 If you don’t already have an account on https://platform.jarvice.com, head over to to the Sign Up Page.
 You will need to enter your billing information prior to running a job using our Pay-As-You-Go service.
 We also have enterprise subscriptions available for production use cases.
 See our Pricing Page for more details.

 After you have logged in to https://platform.jarvice.com, navigate to the “Compute” tab and select NVIDIA DIGITS.

 This will bring you to the Task Builder, machine type and number of nodes.
 You can re-configure your cloud hardware each time you launch NVIDIA DIGITS.

 Select your GPUs

 The Task Builder is where you select your hardware.
-At this time, we have Titan X, K40 and K80 GPUs in our cloud, available in single card or dual configuration.
+At this time, we have K40 and K80 GPUs in our cloud, available in single card or dual configuration.
 Note that each K80 has two GPUs, so selecting our dual K80 GPU nodes provides four GPUs per compute machine.
-For Deep Learning applications such as DIGITS, the Maxwell architecture Titan X frequently out performs its Kepler counterparts.
+For Deep Learning applications such as DIGITS, the Maxwell architecture frequently out performs its Kepler counterparts.
 You can also use the Bitfusion Boost-powered machine type which may offer better economics depending on your usage.
 Once you submit your job, the page will bring you to your job dashboard where you can connect to NVIDIA DIGITS.